jamesdhutton/Interpreter/README.md

 Interpreter
 ===========

-Interpreter for a simple language, based on the ["Gang of Four" design pattern](http://en.wikipedia.org/wiki/Interpreter_pattern)
+This program demonstrates how to make an interpreter for a programming language.
+It uses the ["Gang of Four" design pattern](http://en.wikipedia.org/wiki/Interpreter_pattern).
+It implements a simple, Pascal-like language.
+It is written in C++ and runs under Visual Studio; it only uses standard C++ so should be easily portable to other environments.

 *Usage:*